resin-studio/ballistic/README.md

 ## TODO
 - define structural constraint interface
     - the constraint language is akin to the predicate universe in the AFTA (abstract finite tree automata) refinement work.
+    - the abstract finite tree automata (AFTA) is constructed from the predicate universe AND grammar, to efficiently represent the search space.
+        - the automaton represents both the predicates/types AND the static/abstract semantics combined
+        - the concrete automaton represents the criterion that an expression evaluates to some value
+        - the abstract automaton represents the criterion that an expression evaluates to some type
     - however the constraints represent abstract bayesian network. ("abstract bayesian network automata"?)
     - define Sum/Product etc constraints
 - synthesize architecture from constraints